microsoft/Table-Pretraining/README.md

 # 🔥 Updates

+- **2021-10-01**: We released the code for TableFT and the fine-tuned model weights on TabFact!
-- **2021-08-28**: We released the fine-tuned model weights on SQA and WikiTableQuestions!
+- **2021-08-28**: We released the fine-tuned model weights on WikiSQL, SQA and WikiTableQuestions!
 - **2021-08-27**: We released the code, the pre-training corpus, and the pre-trained TAPEX model weights.
 Thanks for your patience!
 - **2021-07-16**: We released our [paper](https://arxiv.org/pdf/2107.07653.pdf) and [home page](https://table-pretraining.github.io/).
 Check it out!